 8 | Ramona Falls, Mount Hood National Forest

-Distance from road: relatively easy 7 mile loop with only a little elevation change.
+How to get to Ramona Falls: relatively easy 7 mile loop with only a little elevation change.

 The Ramona Falls trail passes through a forest of moss covered trees and lichen to reveal incredible views of Mount Hood and a magnificent waterfall cascading over Ramona Creek.
 The most difficult section is when trail crosses the Sandy River: the bridge that once transported hikers is long washed away but it’s often possible to use the logs lining the creek to help now.